chapagaisa/transformer/README.md

 ### Instructions
 Step1: Due to Ethical concerns datasets are not made public.
-However, you can test the model with your any datasets (Moview Review, Book Review, etc.) that is publicly available. <br>
+However, you can test the model with any datasets (Moview Review, Book Review, etc.) that is publicly available. <br>
 Step2: Install dependencies using terminal "pip install -r requirements.txt".
 If you wish to use .ipynb file in google colab, dependencies are included in the file. <br>

 ### Files